Chrystelle Trump Bond: Goucher College

 Bond joined the faculty at Goucher College in 1963 as a member of the Department of Physical Education.
 She was an instructor for the physical education department in 1967.
 In 1969, Bond was an assistant professor of physical education and director of dance at Goucher.
 She was an associate professor of physical education in 1973.

 She later served in the Goucher English and Performing Arts departments before the establishment of the Dance Department.
 In 1975, Bond became the founding chair of the Dance department of Goucher.
 From 1985 to 1990, she held the Elizabeth Conolly Todd Distinguished Professorship.
 She uncovered the history of dance in the United Service Organizations.

 Bond received a grant from the Maryland Humanities Council in 1991–1992 to conduct research on pre-20th-century American ballroom dances.
 This work resulted in performances in museums and cultural sites such as the Smithsonian, Colonial Williamsburg, Mount Vernon, the Walters Art Museum, and the Baltimore Museum of Art.

 Bond was also a collector of dance sheet music from 1820 through the mid-20th century and dance notation sources from the 16th century through the 20th century.

 Bond received an Excellence in Teaching grant from Goucher College to support the inventory and organization of the Estelle Dennis Dance Theatre and Louise Muse-Alicia Markova Collections.
 Bond developed independent study courses for upper-level students to research these collections.

 She used the Estelle Dennis Dance Theatre Collection to pursue research on the history of dance in Baltimore from 1780 to 1960.
 Bond also worked on a biography of Lillian Moore and the history of dance at Goucher from 1886 through 2008 to serve as a microcosm of dance in higher education.

 Bond donated her personal library to Goucher College.
 It contains approximately 1,000 pieces dating from 1820 through 1962.
 The collection consists mostly of American and European pop and dance music.
 It is comprehensive in its coverage of social and theatrical dance, cultural studies of dance, and dance reconstruction between the early 19th and 20th centuries.

 Chorégraphie Antique

 Bond was the director and co-founder of Chorégraphie Antique, an ensemble of dance history at Goucher.
 Bond formed the ensemble with a student to serve as a depository of the history of dance.
-In 1989, she stated that "what we are trying to do is put dance in the living history museum so it can augment the whole experience go going back and living in history…from the 17th century through the latter part of the 19th century dance was more integrated in the lifestyle that we have today".
+In 1989, she stated that "what we are trying to do is put dance in the living history museum so it can augment the whole experience [of] going back and living in history...from the 17th century through the latter part of the 19th century dance was more integrated in the lifestyle [than] we have today".